Yeast Infection and Bacterial Vaginosis Symptoms

 Another common type of vaginitis results from vaginal yeast infections.
 Candida albicans is the type of fungus most commonly responsible for vaginitis.
 Yeast is believed to be present in the vagina of 20%-50% of healthy women.
 Vaginal yeast infections occur when new yeast is introduced into the vaginal area or when there is an overgrowth of the yeast already present in the vagina, for example, when the normal protective bacteria are destroyed by antibiotics taken to treat another infection.
 Yeast can also overgrow and cause infections in women with suppressed immune function.

-Symptoms of Yeast Infection and Bacterial Vaginosis
+Must Read Articles Related to Yeast Infection and Bacterial Vaginosis Symptoms